Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Introduction

 \section{Introduction}

-Crumpled structures are often considered a model complex system in soft matter.
+Crumpled structures are often regarded as exemplars of complexity in soft matter.
 Crumpling is found both in nature, from geological deformations~\cite{beloussov1961origin} to the packing of genetic material~\cite{gomes2008geometric,de2016scaling}, and in scientific applications: Crumpled graphene, for instance, has been used to develop high-performance biosensors~\cite{hwang2020ultrasensitive} and electrodes for batteries and supercapacitors~\cite{song2016advanced,zang2013multifunctionality,wen2012crumpled} by leveraging the increased functional surface area of these porous structures.
 However, crumpling often proceeds in an unpredictable manner: As a thin sheet is confined, stresses spontaneously localize to produce a complex network of creases in the sheet~\cite{wood2002witten,witten2007stress}.
 To elucidate the mechanisms underlying this complex process, crumpled structures have been investigated at different length scales, from the energy and geometry of individual ridges~\cite{lobkovsky1995scaling,lobkovsky1996boundary,lobkovsky1997properties,croll2019compressive} and vertices~\cite{liang2006spontaneous,cerda1998conical}, to the mechanical response of single folds~\cite{thiria2011relaxation,lechenault2014mechanical,jules2019local,farain2020relaxation}, to the collective properties of disordered ridge networks, such as slow relaxation~\cite{matan2002crumpling,amir2012relaxations,albuquerque2002stress,balankin2015mechanical,balankin2011slow} and non-monotonic aging~\cite{lahini2017nonmonotonic}.
 However, more remains to be understood about these rich phenomena.

 Complementary to these efforts, the work of Gottesman \textit{et al.}~\cite{gottesman2018state} revealed surprising mathematical order hidden behind the disordered crumpling process.
 Through repeated, uniaxial crumpling of Mylar sheets in a cylindrical setup, the authors found that the accumulated crease length evolves logarithmically in the number of crumpling cycles.
 In a subsequent study, a physical explanation for this robust logarithmic scaling was proposed by relating crumpling to a fragmentation process that dictates the subdivision of a sheet’s surface into smaller facets over time~\cite{andrejevic2021model}.
 The statistics of facet area in each crease pattern were consistent with an area-conserving fragmentation rate equation used previously to describe fracture phenomena~\cite{cheng1990kinetics}.
 However, a generalization of these results for varying materials, thicknesses, and compaction protocols has not yet been established.